rvjc/free-mandelbrot/README.md

 ## The Magic Equation

-Imagine a God creating the Universe just before the Big Bang.
-His only way of controlling his creation was by imposing a set of physical laws from which everything else would follow.
-Our world may be chaotic, but it has a remarkable underlying consistency when one considers things like DNA, plants and creatures.
+Imagine a God-like entity creating the Universe just before the Big Bang.
+His only way of controlling his creation is by imposing a set of physical laws from which everything else would follow.
+The world around us may be chaotic, but it has a remarkable underlying consistency when one considers things like DNA, plants and creatures.

 Now imagine an infinite 2D universe created from a much simpler set of laws.
-The Mandelbrot Set (named after Benoit Mandelbrot defines one such universe using an exceedingly simple equation:
+The Mandelbrot Set (named after Benoit Mandelbrot) defines one such universe using an beautifully simple equation:

     Z -> Z * Z + C